Joone Blog

 Blending the web and the desktop

-Other interesting talks
+Other interesting talks:

 NateOn connection manager for Telepathy

-NateOn is an instant messenger which is very popular in Korea.
-As you can see the above picture, it supports the Linux version, but the project has not been maintained well.
-The problem is that NateOn was removed from the Debian archive because it built with KDE3.(ChangWoo’s blog article) As a result, Korean users can’t download NateOn from Debian repositories.
-Although there was a proposal to develop a NateOn connection manager for Telepathy from the GNOME Korean community, it was just an idea.
-Fortunately, I met a Telepathy contributor, Debarshi who is interested in this project.
-I shared all the information about NateOn with him so that he was able to start developing the connection manager.
-When it starts to work a bit, I will be able to join the project.
+NateOn is an instant messenger that is very popular in Korea.
+As you can see in the picture above, it supports a Linux version, but the project has not been well maintained.
+The problem is that NateOn was removed from the Debian archive because it was built with KDE3 (ChangWoo's blog article).
+As a result, Korean users can't download NateOn from the Debian repositories.
+Although there was a proposal from the GNOME Korean community to develop a NateOn connection manager for Telepathy, it was just an idea.
+Fortunately, I met a Telepathy contributor, Debarshi, who is interested in this project.
+I shared all the information about NateOn with him so that he could start developing the connection manager.
+Once it starts to work a bit, I will be able to join the project.

 Currywurst